 This Viability Protocol Supplementary Planning Document sets out overarching principles for how the council will approach development viability, where this is a consideration as part of the planning process.
-It provides guidance on the details that should be included in Viability Appraisals and the councils approach to considering viability matters.
+It provides guidance on the details that should be included in Viability Assessments and the councils approach to considering viability matters.
 The advice and the approach are consistent with the National Planning Policy Framework (NPPF) and national Planning Practice Guidance (PPG).

 Where an applicant wishes to reduce the affordable housing and/or S106 contributions required by planning policies, the onus is on the applicant to provide evidence to support the case.
-The evidence must be made publicly available, an approach which supports accountability for communities by enabling them to understand the key inputs to and outcomes of viability appraisals.
+The evidence must be made publicly available, an approach which supports accountability for communities by enabling them to understand the key inputs to and outcomes of viability assessments.

 This SPD provides detailed guidance about the information and evidence which must be submitted with an application.
-It must be accompanied by an executive summary which must include the following information:
+It must be accompanied by an executive summary which should include the following information:

 - Gross development value

 - Benchmark land value including landowner premium

 - Costs:

 - Build costs

 - Abnormals

 - o Site Specific infrastructure

 - Policy requirements (Section 106/Community Infrastructure Levy)

 - Financing (e.g. loans)

 - o Professional fees (e.g. marketing, legal, architects, overheads)

 - Contingency

 - o Other (Please Detail)

 - Developer return

+- An explanation of how the values and costs have been arrived at

-- How the viability assessment has informed the planning application
+- · How the viability assessment has informed the planning application

 - Developer contributions compared to policy requirements